randy3k/ChangeList/README.md

 * Undo will change the history (ironic, huh!?).
 I have no idea on how to correct this at this moment.
 * Multi cursor support is now limited, only the location of first cursor will be saved.
   However, multi cursor editing preserves the history.
-* Line joining will result in losing all edit history of both lines.
-It is done intentionally to avoid any possible problems which may occur.